jlduan/fba/docs/_build/html/_sources/user_guide.rst.txt

                      deploy kallisto/bustools for feature barcoding
                      quantification

-* **extract**: cell and feature barcodes from paired fastq files.
+* **extract**: extract cell and feature barcodes from paired fastq files.
 For single cell assays, read 1 usually contains cell partitioning and UMI information, and read 2 contains feature information.
 * **map**: quantify enriched transcripts (through hybridization or PCR amplification) from parent single cell libraries.
 Read 1 contains cell partitioning and UMI information, and read 2 contains transcribed regions of enriched/targeted transcripts of interest.
 BWA (Li, H. 2013) or Bowtie2 (Langmead, B., et al. 2012) is used for read 2 alignment.
 The quantification (UMI deduplication) of enriched/targeted transcripts is powered by UMI-tools (Smith, T., et al. 2017).
 * **filter**: filter extracted cell and feature barcodes (output of ``extract`` or ``qc``).
 Additional fragment filter/selection can be applied through ``-cb_seq`` and/or ``-fb_seq``.
 * **count**: count UMIs per feature per cell (UMI deduplication), powered by UMI-tools (Smith, T., et al. 2017).
 Take the output of ``extract`` or ``filter`` as input.